How to Save Money: 19 Simple Tips For More Affordable Living

 Bidets may have been a fancy accessory in the past, but they’re for everyone now.

 A bidet might take some getting used to, but the savings, cleanliness, and convenience should convince you.
 It’s also quite easy to install.
-A TUSHY Classic 3.0 bidet requires no electricity or plumbing modifications and can be installed in under 10 minutes.
+A Tushy Classic 3.0 bidet requires no electricity or plumbing modifications and can be installed in under 10 minutes.

 11. Stream Thousands of Films for Free With Kanopy

 If you haven’t been to your local library since graduating high school or college, you’re missing out on more than just books and a place to read.
-It’s a small secret that many libraries rent out CDs and DVDs, but did you know that having a library card also gives you access to movie-streaming platforms?
+It’s a small secret that many libraries rent out CDs and DVDs, but did you know a library card also gives you access to movie-streaming platforms?

 12. Mitigate Phantom Energy Consumption

 It may not seem like it, but idle appliances and devices that are plugged in are still drawing power.
-Not a big deal in the snapshot of a single day, but in an entire year those energy costs could add up to an extra $100 to your electricity bills.
+Not a big deal in the snapshot of a single day, but in an entire year those energy costs could add up to an extra $100 on your electricity bills.

-Common energy vampires that contribute to this problem are TVs, computers, cable boxes, video game consoles, printers, coffee makers, and any device with a clock function.
-An easy way to combat this problem, besides manually unplugging idle devices and chargers, is to plug devices into power strips and flip the switch whenever those devices are not in use.
+Common energy vampires that contribute to this problem are TVs, computers, cable boxes, video game consoles, printers, coffeemakers, and any device with a clock function.
+An easy way to combat this problem — besides manually unplugging idle devices and chargers — is to plug devices into power strips and flip the switch whenever those devices are not in use.

 Investing in Wyze smart plugs is another way to control your energy usage.
 Not only can you control whether an outlet receives power through an app or voice commands, but you can also monitor the exact energy usage from plugged-in appliances through the Wyze app.